-Paul is Retail Marketing Manager for the UK, and also assists with Artists Relations.
+Paul works in Global Marketing for the Retail Channel, and also assists with Artists Relations & Partnerships.
 In his spare time, he is an avid collector of vinyl and runs a couple of record labels of his own.
 He also has a ‘peach’ or potentially ‘pink’ coloured bike – this fact is the source of much amusement to his colleagues.

 Written by Paul Crognale on August 23, 2017 under Mobile JournalismMOTIV